ghc/ghc/docs/users_guide/exts/type_families.rst

-Also in the same way as :ref:`data-instance-declarations`, when :extension:`ExplicitForAll` is enabled, type and kind variables can be explicilty bound in a type instance declaration.
+Also in the same way as :ref:`data-instance-declarations`, when :extension:`ExplicitForAll` is enabled, type and kind variables can be explicitly bound in a type instance declaration.

 Type family instance declarations are only legitimate when an appropriate family declaration is in scope - just like class instances